Ten things to see in Turkey | Small group history tours Turkey

 Just remember that it’s closed on Sundays.

-If the Grand Bazaar seems too overwhelming and doesn’t sound like your thing, there are plenty of other markets scattered throughout Istanbul.
+If the Grand Bazaar seems too overwhelming, there are plenty of other markets scattered throughout Istanbul.

 4. Mount Nemrut